All TV

-All TV (stylized as ALLTV and known on-air as ALLTV2) is a Philippine free-to-air broadcast television network serving as the flagship property of Advanced Media Broadcasting System (AMBS), together with ABS-CBN Corporation serving as its content provider.
-All TV's master control facility and studios originated at ABS-CBN Broadcasting Center, Sgt.
+All TV (stylized as ALLTV, known on-air as ABS-CBN | ALLTV2 or ABS-CBN sa ALLTV2 (Note: Since February 2026; formerly as Kapamilya Channel sa ALLTV2 from April 15, 2024 to March 16, 2026.)) is a Philippine free-to-air broadcast television network serving as the flagship property of Advanced Media Broadcasting System (AMBS), together with ABS-CBN Corporation serving as its main content provider through a brand licensing agreement.
+All TV's main broadcast facilities and studios originated at ABS-CBN Broadcasting Center, Sgt.
 Esguerra Avenue cor.
-Mother Ignacia St., Diliman, Quezon City, while its broadcast facilities are located at Starmall EDSA-Shaw at EDSA corner Shaw Boulevard, Mandaluyong, and Starmall Las Piñas IT Hub along Alabang–Zapote Road corner CV Starr Avenue, Las Piñas.
+Mother Ignacia St., Diliman, Quezon City, while its alternate broadcast facilities are located at Worldwide Corporate Center, Shaw Boulevard, Mandaluyong.
 The transmitter is located at Diliman, Quezon City.

 The flagship television station for All TV is DZMV-TV, which carries both the VHF Channel 2 (analog broadcast) and UHF Channel 16 (digital broadcast).
-In addition to DZMV-TV, the network also operates fifteen analog television stations and twelve digital television stations nationwide; both Channel 2 Manila and all of ABS-CBN Regional stations were previously used by ABS-CBN until its broadcast franchise expired in 2020.
-All TV operates Mondays to Fridays from 8:00 to 22:15 (PST), and on Saturdays and Sundays from 7:30 to 21:30 (PST).
+In addition to DZMV-TV, the network also operates sixteen provincial analog television stations and twelve digital television stations in the Philippines; both Channel 2 Manila and regional stations that were previously used by ABS-CBN until its broadcast franchise expired in 2020.
+All TV operates Weekdays from 5:30 to 23:15 (PST), Saturdays from 5:30 to 0:00 (PST) and Sundays from 6:00 to 0:45 of the next day (PST).